Biosecurity and Agriculture Management (Declared Pest) Declaration (No. 2) 2020 — Babesia divergens

 Related notices

-Declares Eclectus roratus as a prohibited organism for the entire state, restricting its keeping.
+Declares Eclectus roratus as a prohibited organism for the whole of the state.

 Explore WA Government Data